 More recently, Maxwell and Huff (in press), further investigated the correspondence between JOLs and recall rates by looking at symmetrical associates (e.g., on-off), relative to forward, backward, and unrelated pairs.
 Symmetrical pairs differ from forward and backward pairs in that the associative strength between the cue and target word are equivalent in both directions (i.e., on-off would have the same associative strength as off-on), whereas for forward and backward pairs the association is stronger is one direction than the other (i.e., tuna-fish is strongly associated in the forward direction, but has a weaker association in the backward direction, fish-tuna).
 Across four experiments, Maxwell and Huff (in press) found a robust illusion of competence pattern for backward pairs and, additionally, the illusion of competence was extended to symmetrical associates, suggesting that the bidirectional association found for symmetrical pairs is not sufficient for the cue word to regularly illicit the target word.
 Maxwell and Huff (in press) also suggested that participants may be using both the forward and backward associations when studying the symmetrical pairs even though only the forward association would be beneficial at test.
 These findings indicate that the associative direction of a word pair can affect JOL accuracy, even when associative strength is matched across pair types.

-An additional contribution of Maxwell and Huff’s (in press) study was the use of calibration plots in which JOL ratings for pairs were rounded to each 10% interval, and plotted against their corresponding recall accuracy (see Nelson & Dunlosky, 1991).
+An additional contribution of Maxwell and Huff’s (in press) study was the use of calibration plots in which JOL ratings for pairs were rounded to each 10% interval and plotted against their corresponding recall accuracy (see Nelson & Dunlosky, 1991).
 Calibration plots are useful because they provide qualitative information regarding specific JOL ratings where participants are well-calibrated (i.e., pairs given a 40% JOL rating should be correctly recalled 40% of the time, pairs with a 60% ratings are recalled 60% of the time, etc.), compared to those ratings that are not.
-Across experiments, Maxwell and Huff found that forward and symmetrical pairs were generally well-calibrated at JOL ratings below 80%, but for backward and unrelated pairs, an illusion of competence pattern emerged at JOL ratings greater than 30%.
+Across experiments, Maxwell and Huff (in press) found that forward and symmetrical pairs were generally well-calibrated at JOL ratings below 80%, but for backward and unrelated pairs, an illusion of competence pattern emerged at JOL ratings greater than 30%.
 Thus, the calibration plots revealed that an illusion of competence pattern emerged for all pair types, however this pattern was only found at the highest JOLs for forward and symmetrical pairs but occurred at much lower JOL ratings for backward and unrelated pairs.

 Given that the illusion of competence can be found diffusely across pair types depending upon the JOL rating, the goal of the present study was to examine methods that could potentially improve the accuracy of JOLs on subsequent recall and thereby reduce the illusion of competence.
 One such method, tested in Experiment 1, is by having participants engage in different types of encoding strategies that may help or hinder the processing of the relationship between the cue-target pair, a discussion with which we now turn.